I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 I was very used to ducks swimming by our cabin so I assumed he meant this, but nope.
 Some of our fellow guests went for a swim beside the boat to cool down!

-In a seven-day cruise like this, there is one day where everybody has dinner on land and this was the day for us.
+In a seven-day cruise like this, there was one day when everybody had dinner on land, and this was the day for us.

 This gives us the chance to try a local restaurant and gives Cristina and Coen a well-deserved evening off!